jamesylgan/ViewBot-LinkedIn/README.md

 # LinkedIn-ViewBot
 View bot for LinkedIn to help boost profile views.

+# For educational purposes only.
+This definitely breaks their TOS and will get you banned.

 # --------------------------------------------
 USAGE:
 1. CREATE PAGE.TXT FILE CONTAINING ONLY THE CHARACTER 1 IF USING A NEW KEYWORD